turbot/guardrails-samples/policy_packs/aws/ec2/deny_unapproved_ami_publisher_for_instance/README.md

 category: ["public cloud"]
 icon_url: "/images/plugins/turbot/aws.svg"
 brand_color: "#FF9900"
-display_name: "Deny AWS EC2 instances with unapproved AMIs and/or publisher accounts"
+Display Name: "Deny AWS EC2 Instances with Unapproved AMIs and/or Publisher Accounts"
-short_name: "deny"
+short_name: "deny_unapproved_ami_publisher_for_instance"
-description: "Guardrails policy pack to stop/terminate EC2 instances that use unapproved AMIs and/or publisher accounts."
+description: "Deny launch of AWS EC2 instances that do not use approved AMIs and Publisher Accounts."
 mod_dependencies:
   - "@turbot/aws"
   - "@turbot/aws-iam"
   - "@turbot/aws-ec2"
 ---

-# Deny AWS EC2 instances with unapproved AMIs and/or publisher accounts
+# Deny AWS EC2 Instances with Unapproved AMIs and/or Publisher Accounts

 This Policy Pack denies launching EC2 instances that use unapproved AMIs and/or publisher accounts, using Terraform.
 It automates the creation and setup of necessary Guardrails policies which will allow Guardrails to automatically deny launching unapproved instances.